Jung Hae-in: 2017–present: Rising popularity and leading roles

 In 2017, Jung gained popularity with his performance in the fantasy romance While You Were Sleeping.
-He was ranked as the number-one searched term on Korean portal site Naver.
+His named was ranked as the number-one search on Korean portal site Naver.
 Two of his historical movies, The King's Case Note and Conspiracy: Age of Rebellion, were released in the same year.
-He was next cast in the comedy series Prison Playbook, where he received praise for his performance as an imprisoned Army captain convicted of assaulting a soldier in his unit who later died.
+He was next cast in the comedy series Prison Playbook, receiving praise for his performance as an Army captain convicted of assaulting a soldier in his unit who later died.

-In 2018, Jung appeared in another historical film Heung-boo: The Revolutionist where he played the character of King Heonjong.
+In 2018, Jung appeared in another historical film, Heung-boo: The Revolutionist, playing the character of Heonjong of Joseon.
 He landed his first leading role in the romance drama Something in the Rain alongside Son Ye-jin.
 Following the airing of the drama, Jung experienced a rise in popularity in Asia.
 Later that year, Jung was cast in the period romance film Tune in for Love alongside Kim Go-eun.

-In 2019, Jung starred in the youth film Start-Up as a school drop out who ends up in a gang.
+In 2019, Jung starred in the youth film Start-Up as a school dropout who ends up in a gang.
 The same year he was cast in the romance drama One Spring Night alongside Han Ji-min, helmed by the director and writer of Something in the Rain.

 In 2020, Jung starred in romance drama A Piece of Your Mind alongside Chae Soo-bin.
-In the same year, he joined on JTBC drama Snowdrop alongside Jisoo, which was helmed by Sky Castle writer and producer and premiered in December 2021.
+In the same year, he joined on JTBC drama Snowdrop alongside Jisoo; the film premiered in December 2021.

 In 2021, Jung starred in the Netflix series D.P. as a Military Police soldier tasked with pursuing deserters.
-The same year he joined the Watcha original short film Unframed with Lee Je-hoon directing and writing the script.
+The same year he joined the Watcha original short film Unframed, with Lee Je-hoon directing and writing the script.